ageron/aoc2023-rust/README.md

 cargo run --release
 ```

-On my MacBook, this runs in about 1.7 seconds.

 You can specify days to run if you want, for example this will run days 2, 4, and 6:

 ```